-Research ethics is a summary of scientific morality in practice.
+Research ethics is a summary of the ethos of science in practice.
 The research should follow norms that govern the relations internally within the research community, and externally between researchers and those involved in research, and society as such.

 The research must be responsible and sound and follow so-called recognized norms of research ethics.
-The guidelines of The Norwegian National Research Ethics Committee are examples of such norms.
-International standards that Norway has joined must also be taken into account, for example the recommendations from the International Committee of Medical Journal Editors (ICMJE) on publication.
+The guidelines of The Norwegian National Research Ethics Committees are examples of such norms.
+International standards that Norway has joined must also be taken into account.

 Breaches of research ethical norms can be regarded as misconduct.
 Questions concerning misconduct should initially be investigated by the institution where the accused researcher is employed.
-To handle such cases, the institutions must establish a committee on research ethics and integrity.
+To handle such cases, the institutions must establish a committee on research ethics and integrity (NO: "redelighetsutvalg").